IMiettunen/my-repo/README.md

 #my-repo
-#Contains my favourite projects (so faronly schoolprojects)
+#Contains my favourite projects (so far only schoolprojects)